This post may contain affiliate links. Please read our disclosure policy.

 - Long grain white rice – I have used Jasmine rice without issues, but don’t recommend a short grain because it can be too starchy.
 Brown rice works – see the FAQs section for tips.

 - Tomato sauce – Depending on how saucy you like your rice, use anywhere from 4-8 ounces.

 - Caldo de Tomate – This is a tomato bouillon that can be found in the Mexican aisle or with the dry soup mixes.
 If you can’t find it or don’t want to purchase it, you can omit or use chicken bouillon instead.

 - Water – Substitute chicken broth if you prefer, especially if you omit the caldo de tomate.

 Get a detailed list of ingredients & instructions in the recipe card below.

 Some people call this Spanish Rice, but Mexican Rice and Spanish Rice are actually not the same thing.
-While they do use some of the same ingredients, Spanish Rice uses saffron threads and has more of a yellow color.
+While they do use some of the same ingredients, Traditional Spanish Rice uses saffron threads and has more of a yellow color.